POSH

 Contact begins

-Trust, flirting, or pressure builds
+Trust, flirting, pressure, or impersonation builds

 Threats and blackmail begin

-Demands for more content or payment
+Demands for money, silence, or more content

 The goal is not only to scare the child.
 It is to keep them silent and under control.